Wells Fargo's loan book shrinks, profit misses estimates

-(Reuters) - Wells Fargo & Co (WFC.N) said on Friday its loan book shrank and it raked in less fee revenue than a year ago, factors that contributed to lower-than-expected quarterly profit and sent its shares down nearly 2 percent.
+(Reuters) - Wells Fargo & Co (WFC.N) said on Friday its loan book shrank and it raked in less fee revenue than a year ago, factors that contributed to lower-than-expected quarterly profit and sent its shares lower.

 The bank said much of the lending decline had to do with moves to avoid riskier loans, but the second-quarter results ignited fears about lingering reputational damage from Wells Fargo’s phony accounts scandal and other customer abuses.